wenhao-yap/Java-Notes/OCAJP/04_selectedClasses.md

 #### 4. reverse()

 reverse sequence of characters.
-Can't use method reverse to reverse a substring of StringBuider.
+Can't use method reverse to reverse a substring of StringBuilder.

 ``` java
 StringBuilder sb1 = new StringBuilder("0123456");